 Supplies

-Here is a suggested list of all the materials for our workshops.
-If you already have your own supplies, feel free to use what you have and substitute where appropriate.
+Below is a basic supply list.
+These supplies are not essential but will allow you to have more fun with your journaling experience.
+If you already have your own supplies, use what you have and substitute where appropriate.
 All supplies may be obtained at your local art supply store or online.

 Here is the short supply list.
 See below for further explanations.